nemikor-solutions/blue-owl-core/README.md

 Blue Owl provides Technical Official device integration for [OWLCMS](https://owlcms.github.io/owlcms4/).
 The [Johnny-Five](http://johnny-five.io/) software is used to control the devices' microprocessor using the [Firmata](https://github.com/firmata/protocol) protocol.

 > This fork focuses on providing a way to simulate the devices on the wokwi.com simulator.
-The official software is in the upstream directory by Scott González.
+The official software is in the `src/scripts` and is untouched relative to that in the upstream directory by Scott González.

 ## Overview